augustoicaro/Immersed-Linux-Virtual-Monitors/README.md

 Provider 5: id: 0x295 cap: 0xb, Source Output, Sink Output, Sink Offload crtcs: 4 outputs: 2 associated providers: 1 name:Intel
 ```

-- Set the provider output source on the `DVI-I-X-Y` providers with the `xrandr` command.
-For example, to set a DVI-I-x provider as the source output with `xrandr --setprovideroutputsource 1 0`.
-In this example, "1" is the number of the `DVI-I-X-Y` provider, and "0" is the source output.
-You can repeat this step for other `DVI-I-X-Y` providers as needed.
 - Set the desired resolution for the virtual display using the `xrandr` command.
 For example, to set a resolution of "1920x1080," run `xrandr --addmode DVI-I-2–3 "1920x1080"`, where `DVI-I-2–3` is one of my `DVI-I-X-Y` monitors from `xrandr` output.
 You can create custom resolutions with `cvt` and `xrandr`, for example, create a custom "3840x1600" display resolution:

 ```sh